cgwhouse/bootstrap/README.md

    127.0.1.1 myhostname.localdomain myhostname
    ```

-6. Before generating initramfs:
+5. Before generating initramfs:

    - Add `crc32c-intel btrfs` to `MODULES=()` parentheses

-After finishing the Installation Guide and Post-installation sections:
+### Post-Install

+Prioritize the following first:

+- Create new user
+- Ensure proprietary graphics
+- Install and configure:
+  - audio
+  - desktop environment
+  - web browser

+Reboot into desktop environment as regular user
+and complete remaining post-installation sections on the wiki.

+### Snapper

-- Remove subvolid sections from fstab
+1. Remove subvolid sections from fstab
-- Install `snapper-support` and `btrfs-assistant` from AUR
+2. Install `snapper-support` and `btrfs-assistant` from AUR
-- put `PRUNE_BIND_MOUNTS = “no”` in `/etc/updatedb.conf`,
+3. put `PRUNE_BIND_MOUNTS = “no”` in `/etc/updatedb.conf`,
    also add `.snapshots` to `PRUNENAMES` in that file
-- Regenerate initramfs afterwards
+4. Regenerate initramfs

+After all sections above are complete, run arch.sh